I was born.

 Two of my favorite things while growing up were computer games and Newgrounds

 - a website where anyone could submit animations and games they made using Macromedia Flash.
 I would spend days surfing Newgrounds, dreaming of one day being able to create cartoons too.
 I did not have Flash at the time, so I used to make short animations by drawing cartoon frames using MS Paint and then joining them together into animated GIF images.
-I begged my parents for a copy of Flash, and eventually, I got it.

-Started making and submitting my first Flash animations and games to Newgrounds.
+Eventually I got a copy of Flash, and started making and submitting my first Flash animations and games to Newgrounds.
 Most of my earliest work was "blammed" (voted for deletion by the community) for very poor quality.

 One of my games